osohq/oso/new-docs/content/java/reference/classes.md

 Polar supports integer and floating point real numbers, as well as booleans (see [Primitive Types](polar-syntax#primitive-types)).

-{{< callout "Note" "blue" >}}
+{{% callout "Note" "blue" %}}
-  Java primitives may be passed into oso, but numbers and booleans created in an oso policy will be converted to [autoboxed](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) Integer, Float, and Boolean types respectively.
+  Java primitives may be passed into Oso, but numbers and booleans created in an Oso policy will be converted to [autoboxed](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) Integer, Float, and Boolean types respectively.

-  This means that methods called from oso must have autoboxed argument types.
+  This means that methods called from Oso must have autoboxed argument types.
   E.g.:

   ```java